CirclesUBI/circles-mobile/README.md

 ### Installation

 - `npm install`

+- Only Run This If You Need To Connect to AWS
 - `npm run configure` -> you will need to enter your aws credentials
 - `npm run init`
 - `npm run pull`

+- Run This to Start The Application
+- `npm run ios`